 Soon after I was appointed to judicial office I was invited to become the first Chairman of the Australian Law Reform Commission.
 This body, like the Law Commission of India, advises the National Parliament on the reform, modernisation and improvement of the law.
-I spent a decade in the Law Reform Commission.
-By chance, one of the original Commissioners was

-Mr F G Brennan QC, know Sir Gerard Brennan, the Chief Justice of Australia.
+I spent a decade in the Law Reform Mr F G Brennan QC, know Sir Gerard Brennan, the Chief Justice of Australia.
 He is the Chief Justice of the Court on which I am proud to serve.

 The Law Reform Commission worked on numerous projects of great importance to the building of a better world in Australia.
-These included improvements in the system of handling complaints against police6, in criminal investigation7, in developing a modern law on human tissue transplantation8.
-Child welfare laws9, sentencing10, the provision of class actions11 and improved access to justice - a matter in which India has given a lead to other common law countries12.
+These included improvements in the system of handling complaints against police, in criminal investigation, in developing a modern law on human tissue transplantation.
+Child welfare laws, sentencing, the provision of class actions and improved access to justice - a matter in which India has given a lead to other common law countries.
 Many of the proposals of the Australian Law Reform Commission have passed into law.

-Australian Law Reform Commission, Complaints Against Police (ALRC 1), Canberra, 1975; ibid ALRC 9, 1978.

-7 Ibid, Criminal Investigation, (ALRC 2), Canberra, 1975.

-8 Ibid, Human Tissue Transplants (ALRC 7), Canberra, 1977.

-9 Ibid, Child Welfare (ALRC 18), Canberra, 1981.

-10 Ibid, Sentencing of Federal Offenders (ALRC 15), Canberra, 1980.

-11 Ibid, Grouped Proceedings in the Federal Court (ALRC 46), Canberra, 1988.

-12 Ibid, Standing in Public Interest Litigation (ALRC 27), Canberra, 1985 referring to Bandhua Mukti Morcha v Union of India AIR 1994 SC 802, 813-4.
+- 6 Australian Law Reform Commission, Complaints Against Police (ALRC 1), Canberra, 1975; ibid ALRC 9, 1978. - 7 Ibid, Criminal Investigation, (ALRC 2), Canberra, 1975. - 8 Ibid, Human Tissue Transplants (ALRC 7), Canberra, 1977. - 9 Ibid, Child Welfare (ALRC 18), Canberra, 1981. - 10 Ibid, Sentencing of Federal Offenders (ALRC 15), Canberra, 1980. - 11 Ibid, Grouped Proceedings in the Federal Court (ALRC 46), Canberra, 1988. - 12 Ibid, Standing in Public Interest Litigation (ALRC 27), Canberra, 1985 referring to Bandhua Mukti Morcha v Union of India AIR 1994 SC 802, 813-4.
 But see id, 840-1; S P Gupta v Union of India AIR 1982 SC 149.

 It is a great privilege for lawyers to participate in the orderly reform of the law.
-An important new text on the legal profession in the United States 13 suggests that part of the decline in the legal profession in that country has been occasioned by the withdrawal by lawyers from the financially unprofitable work of legal reform.
+An important new text on the legal profession in the United States suggests that part of the decline in the legal profession in that country has been occasioned by the withdrawal by lawyers from the financially unprofitable work of legal reform.
 It is the duty of every lawyer to contribute to a better world and a better society by participating, whenever possible, in law reform committees and in proposals for reform of the law.
 In democracies the potential for law reform is there.
 We must all contribute to their realisation.